derekoda/CS448-NOCAP/README.md

 # CS448-NOCAP
-Update---5/9.2MH
+Update---5/10.1MH
+    Finished Logic for Scheduler now I have to send it back to flask and display as flow chart Update---5/9.2MH
     75% done through generating a schedule working on some more logic and should be complete tonight Update---5/9.1MH